aaronroman/python-template/{{ cookiecutter.project_name }}/README.md

 # {{cookiecutter.project_name}}

 ## Description
-Small project for the creation of a client and its subsequent query.
-A small in-memory storage system has been created for managing clients.
-The use of data validation with pydantic, the use of logging, and the use of tests will be valued.
-As well as the project's structure and its documentation.
+Project for client creation and management, featuring a compact storage system.
+Emphasis on data validation, logging, and testing is appreciated, alongside the project's organization and documentation.

 ## Development
-It is recommended to install a virtual environment using the venv library to avoid conflicts with project dependencies.
-As it is a Python package, it is necessary to install it in development mode to be able to execute it from the console.
-With the command pip install -e ., the package will be installed in development mode.
-It can be executed from the console with the command python {{cookiecutter.project_name}}/main.py.
+To prevent dependency conflicts, installing a virtual environment via the `venv` library is advisable.
+Being a Python package, installation in development mode is required for console execution.
+Use the command pip install -e . to install the package in development mode, allowing it to be executed from the console using python `{{cookiecutter.project_name}}/main.py`.

 ## Rubric
 - Utilize `TinyDB` to create a database for client storage.
 - The `pydantic` package has been used for data validation.
 - The `loguru` logging package has been used for log recording.
 - The `pytest` package has been used for the creation of tests.
+- A Docker image of the project should be generated using a `Dockerfile` where the entrypoint is the project's main script.
+- For `pyarrow` dump, it is recommended to use a schema to avoid problems with data types.
 - The project has a clear, modular structure and is well documented.
-- A `Docker` image of the project should be generated using a Dockerfile where the entrypoint is the project's main script.
-- For `pyarrow` dump, it is recommended to use a schema to avoid problems with data types.

-## Specifications
+## Methods specifications
 - Add client
     ```
     params: